microsoft/fluentui/packages/react-avatar/MIGRATION.md

 ## Migration from v8

-The existing `Persona` control supports many more props than the proposed `Avatar` control: notably the extra display text to the side of the image.
+The existing `Persona` control supports many more props than the `Avatar` control: notably the extra display text to the side of the image.
 As such, Avatar is only a direct replacement for Persona in cases where it was only being used to display the image (`hidePersonaDetails` is true).
 There is a plan to create a wrapper component EntityLayout (final name TBD) that supports placing text next to an Avatar, which is still being designed.

 In cases where migration is possible, the following props will need to be renamed: